mattmcfad/cc-backend/README.md

 ## Linter

-The linter runs only when `all-tests` run,
+The linter runs only when `npm run test` command is run.